-It is said that one day a person left out the honey and garlic and used sugar to balance the acidity of the lime instead.
+Rumor has it that one day a person left out the honey and garlic and used sugar to balance the acidity of the lime instead.
 Finally, the ice followed as a means against the Brazilian heat and the Caipirinha we know today was born.

-What does “Caipirinha” mean?
+What Does “Caipirinha” Mean?

 Now get your ingredients together and try your very own Caipirinha with our delicious recipe below – or simply take a trip to Brazil!

 - 3 tea spoons fine white cane sugar (may be replaced with brown cane sugar if original is not available)

 - Wash the lime and cut off the ends